Pradeep7879/HelpFullNotes/README.md

                                   https://ajax.googleapis.com/ajax/libs/angularjs/1.4.4/angular.min.js: { type: external, minified: true }

- 12. What is the difference between composer.json and composer.lock
+ 12. What is the difference between composer.json and composer.lock..?

                   composer.json is updated to show that Drupal is now a dependency of your project composer.lock is created/updated to reflect the current versions of all Composer managed libraries

+ 13. What is the difference between composer update and composer install..?

+                  Developers should also always run composer.install anytime they switch Git branches, such as between a production and a staging branch.
+                  The composer update command should only be used to update to new versions of libraries, and the composer.lock file should always be committed after running composer update